trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

   find places where we decide to **use** some version of  `gcc` (or `glibc`).

-This crude grep destorys some intermediary arrows and leaves nodes to hang in the air.
+This crude grep destroys some intermediary arrows and leaves nodes to hang in the air.
 In reality all the `stdenv` nodes are chained in sequence via compiler wrappers.
 But grep does capture most of important details.
 Here is what `.dot` generated us